AgentStack User Guide

 What is AgentStack?

-Our domains provide secure, flexible, and user-owned identity options that work across supported blockchains like BNB, Polygon, Solana, Base, and others.
-Each domain you mint (e.g., me.agentid or chat.agentwallet) becomes a unique on-chain asset - ideal for agent identity, wallet routing, and automated interactions.
+Our domains provide secure, flexible, and user-owned identity options designed for use across supported blockchains such as BNB, Polygon, Solana, Base, and others.
+Each domain you mint (e.g., me.agentid or chat.agentwallet) becomes a user owned on-chain asset within the Freename ecosystem - ideal for agent identity, wallet routing, and automated interactions.

 How to Mint Your Agent Domain